coderefinery/coderefinery.org/content/join/staff.md

 collect your own registration, organize people into teams (if desired), set up in-person on online spaces to watch the course and do the exercises.
-We can support you however possible, for example more chat support, training exercise leaders, and you can join our planning meetings.
+We can support you however possible, for example more chat support, training team leaders, and you can join our planning meetings.

 * Read more: [Local advertisement and breakout